flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 - **Mode 4**: Provides two frames with half the colours (4bpp) each.
 - **Mode 5**: There's two fully-coloured frames with half the size each (160x128 pixels).

-The reason for having two bitmaps is to enable **page flipping**: Drawing over a displayed bitmap can expose some weird artefacts during the process, so if we manipulate another one instead, none of the glitches will be shown to the user.
-Once the second bitmap is finished, the PPU can be updated to point to the second one, effectively swapping the displayed frame.
+The reason for having two bitmaps is to enable **page flipping**: Drawing over a displayed bitmap can expose some weird artefacts during the process.
+If instead we manipulate another one then none of the glitches will be shown to the user.
+Once the second bitmap is finished the PPU can be updated to point to the second one, effectively swapping the displayed frame.

 {{< float_group >}}